Sunvic motorised valves for domestic central heating.

 I have a Sunvic 3-port motorised valve fitted to my central heating (I think that it was a retro fit in 2002) which is now exhibiting intermittent working when the central heating switches on - it works fine for the hot water.
 When it stopped working I called a local CH engineer who advised that the complete valve should be replaced which would involve draining the system (and me parting with £170!).
 Being a 'tinkerer' with all DIY stuff, I loosened the screws which attach the actuator to the valve body, and lifted it slightly and hey presto the pump kicked-in so the valve must have opened I thought.
 However the next day the CH did not come on so I repeated the above with the same result.
 Now, I need to know what should I do - get the whole valve assembly replaced, get a new actuator or get it repaired?
 I did notice that the actuator cover is constantly warm/hot to the touch - is this right or the first sign of full failure?

-System tests correctly, all working as normal.
-Relays were showing ~9v and ~11v before
+Excellent website, thanks Steve, Relays were showing ~9v and ~11v before repair.
+No

 electronics soldering skills haven't deserted me, component removal and replacement was